-What if your "allocated" silver isn't in bailment as part of a true depository storage arrangement or doesn't actually exist (even though you're being charged insurance and storage)?
+What if your "allocated" silver isn't in bailment as part of a true depository storage arrangement or doesn't exist (even though you're being charged insurance and storage)?
 And then what happens if the counterparty goes bankrupt?

 And don't think this risk only applies to "the little guys."
-I would suggest (as David Morgan has discussed publicly since late last year) that it's probable some large metals' customers who assume their silver is actually being held in storage in their name, could turn out to be "bag holders."
+I would suggest (as David Morgan has discussed publicly since late last year) that it's probable some large metals' customers who assume their silver is being held in storage in their name, could turn out to be "bag holders."